graphic:link to home

 GM Issues...

-Genetic Modification is a hot potato.
-People promoting GM technology believe it has the potential to answer any number of difficult issues being bought on by climate change.
-These include drought and salt resistant strains Those against GM food believe that, however well intentioned it may sound, there is the potential to create unpredicatable consequences.
+Genetically modified (GM) crops are those plants whose genetic material (DNA) has been altered in a way that does not occur naturally by mating or natural recombination.
+Genetic Modification (as it is called in Europe.
+In the US they prefer "Genetic Engineering") is a hot potato.
+People promoting GM technology believe it has the potential to answer a number of sustainability issues.
+These include drought and salt resistant strains.
+Those against GM food believe that, however well intentioned it may sound, there is the potential to create unpredicatable consequences.
 Look what can happen when you import a species to be useful only for it to end up a pest.
-Imagine how much worse this could be at the gene level?
+This is the reason the "Precautionary Principle" was adopted by European Authorities and opposed by USA

 back to previous screen back